-The Certified Homeland Protection Professional (CHPP) and Certified Homeland Protection Associate (CHPA) certification programs were established by the National Sheriffs’ Association in partnership with the National Domestic Preparedness Coalition, through the Global Center for Threat, Risk, and Vulnerability.
+The Certified Homeland Protection Professional (CHPP) and Certified Homeland Protection Associate (CHPA) levels I though IV certification programs were established by the National Sheriffs’ Association in partnership with the Global Society of Homeland and National Security Professionals.
 The designations certify that individuals have demonstrated competency, knowledge, skills and abilities in the blended discipline of Homeland Protection through a rigorous qualification program.

 The Certified Homeland Protection Professional (CHPP) designation was established to ensure that an individual who possesses the designation has the requisite knowledge, skills and abilities to be considered a professional in the area of homeland protection.

 Those who hold the Certified Homeland Protection Professional (CHPP) designation are prepared to help their organizations prevent, protect against, prepare for, respond to, mitigate and recover from all hazards.
 They have demonstrated competency, knowledge, skills and abilities in the blended discipline area of Homeland Protection and have completed a rigorous qualification program.
 Homeland Protection Professionals must have a predetermined blend of experience and education and show completed course work in the knowledge areas required by the Certification Board.